At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Results

-A lightcurve inversion procedure \citep{Coughlin2016} was applied to the 16 candidate host TICs: reflecting the flux around the baseline ($f_{\rm inv} = 2 - f$) converts all real transit dips into bumps while preserving noise variance, so that any SDE~$\geq 7$ detection in the inverted data establishes a per-star noise floor.
-Of the 16 TICs tested, 7 (44\%) have SDE$_{\rm inv} < 7$ (noise floor below detection threshold), 5 (31\%) have SDE$_{\rm inv}$ comparable to SDE$_{\rm real}$ ($0.8$--$1.0\times$), and 4 (25\%) are noise-dominated (SDE$_{\rm inv} \geq$ SDE$_{\rm real}$).
-No candidate has SDE significantly exceeding its noise floor (REAL\_EXCEEDS\_NOISE $= 0$).
-All 20 detections sit at or below their host star's noise floor, a direct consequence of searching for small planets (100--2\,000~ppm depth) on active M3--M6 dwarfs (median scatter 4\,800~ppm).
+A light-curve inversion procedure \citep{Coughlin2016} reflects the flux around the baseline ($f_{\rm inv}=2 - f$), converting any real transit dip into a bump while preserving the noise variance.
+Any $\mathrm{SDE}_{\rm inv} \geq 7$ detection in the inverted data therefore establishes a per-star noise floor that reaches the TLS detection threshold.
+Across the full 121-target sample, 97 hosts (80.2\%) have $\mathrm{SDE}_{\rm inv} < 7$: their noise floors lie below the TLS detection threshold and remain unresolved by this test.
+The remaining 24 hosts (19.8\%) reach $\mathrm{SDE}_{\rm inv}=7$--$12.4$, providing a measurable per-star floor; the whole-sample distribution and its correlation with $\sigma_{\rm MAD}$ are presented in Appendix~\ref{app:inversion_whole}.
+Among the 16 candidate hosts, 7 belong to the BELOW group ($\mathrm{SDE}_{\rm inv} < 7$, candidate signals sit above an unresolved floor), 5 are noise-comparable (COMP, $0.8 \leq \mathrm{SDE}_{\rm inv}/\mathrm{SDE}_{\rm real} < 1$), and 4 are noise-dominated (DOM, $\mathrm{SDE}_{\rm inv} \geq \mathrm{SDE}_{\rm real}$); for these 9 measurable cases ($\mathrm{REAL\_EXCEEDS\_NOISE}=0$) the detections are not cleanly separable from stellar noise at the current sensitivity.
+This split is a direct consequence of searching for small planets (100--2\,000~ppm depth) on active M3--M6 dwarfs (median scatter of 4\,800~ppm).